evaloaeza/evaloaeza.github.io/_pages/about.md

   - /about.html
 ---

-I am a fourth year PhD student in Economics at [University of Houston](https://www.uh.edu/class/economics/).
+I am a PhD Candidate in Economics at [University of Houston](https://www.uh.edu/class/economics/).
 I studied my BA at National Autonomous University of Mexico [(UNAM)](http://www.economia.unam.mx/), and MSc at Mexico Autonomous Institute of Technology [(ITAM)](https://posgrados.itam.mx/).

 Previously, I worked as an economist at the Federal Economic Competition Commission [(COFECE)](https://www.cofece.mx/?lang=en), and the Mexican Social Security Institute [(IMSS)](http://www.imss.gob.mx/), both in Mexico City.